austinmcnicholas-hub/Dashboard/README.md

 # CoachDashboard
 Dashboard for Customer Data such as Membership/Renewal/Revenue

-This Python script is a Streamlit web application that provides a dashboard for Coach Austin.

 It imports necessary libraries such as Streamlit (streamlit), Pandas (pandas), Altair (altair), Pyperclip (pyperclip), and the datetime module.

 It loads data from an Excel file named 'Elite.xlsx' into a Pandas DataFrame (df) using pd.read_excel.
 The data is read from the sheet named 'Coach Austin' and the first 127 rows (excluding any skipped rows) are loaded into the DataFrame.